parentingteensandtweens.com

 If you’ve been delaying this new parenting milestone, no one can blame you.

-The stories about online predators, sexting, and cyber-bullying are scary.
+The stories about online predators, sexting, and cyberbullying are scary.
 These are certainly reasons for parents to pause before stepping into this tricky tech terrain.

 But once you’ve decided your tween or teen is ready for a cell phone, there are some important steps you can take to make sure they use it safely and responsibly.
 These include establishing cell phone rules for your teen and setting up a family cell phone agreement.

-No, this doesn’t mean your being a helicopter parent or that you don’t trust them.
-You’re just being a smart and tech savvy parent who understands the real risks that come with handing your tween or teen a device that has far more power than lots of parents realize.
+You’re just being a smart and tech-savvy parent who understands the real risks that come with handing your tween or teen a device that has far more power than lots of parents realize.

-It’s important to first have a discussion with them about responsible cell phone use.
-And then have them sign a cell phone contract.
-You’ll find a free printable one available at the end of this post for your use to make it easy peasy.
-A teen cell phone contract can sound pretty formal and unnecessary, but it ensures they are taking the responsibility seriously and can alleviate a lot of parent/teen conflict in the future.
+A teen cell phone contract can sound pretty formal and unnecessary, but it ensures they take the responsibility seriously.
+It also can alleviate a lot of parent/teen conflict in the future.

 1. You own the phone, so you have a right to determine how it is used.

 Most tweens and teens are not paying for their cell phones or their cell phone plans, it’s mom and dad coughing up the dough for that pricey piece of technology.
 If you paid for it, you own it.
-Should they damage it or lose it, then they have to pay for the repair or replacement or else no more cell phone.
+Should they damage it or lose it, then they have to pay for the repair or replacement, or else no more cell phone.
 It also means that you have the right to take it away at any point if they violate your trust or the rules you set up in your cell phone contract.

-2. Usage limits:
+2. Usage limits.

-Also, teen cell phone addiction is a real thing, and setting some limits is important.
 Generally, it’s a good idea to have a no cell phone policy while they are doing homework and also at bedtime.
-Too many teens are losing sleep due to late night cell phone use.
-Set-up a designated spot where the phone charges overnight that isn’t in their bedroom.
+Too many teens are losing sleep due to late-night cell phone use.
+Set up a designated spot where the phone charges overnight that isn’t in their bedroom.

 3. Downloading